-Basic characteristics and application areas of perlite
+Basic characteristics of perlite

 Perlite is a naturally occurring volcanic glass containing 70-75 % silicon dioxide SiO2 and 2-5 % water Н20.The water content is a crucial factor for the specific properties of this mineral.
 The crude perlite rock is expanded by exposure to rapid heating.
 This expansion process creates lightweight granules which due to their extraordinary properties offer a variety of application possibilities.